xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 * the `aptos-core` repository checked out: `git clone https://github.com/aptos-labs/aptos-core.git`
 * a basic understanding of Move, NFTs and NFT Collections

+Note that the terms "NFT" and "Token" are used interchangeably here.
+Tokens can be fungible, but we may refer to them as just "Tokens" and imply that they're non-fungible.

 ## 1. Creating a simple smart contract to mint an NFT

 We're going to start by making the simplest form of the flow for creating a collection and minting a token and sending it to a user.
 The code for this part of the tutorial is in the first section of the `move-examples/mint_nft_v2_part1` folder in the aptos-core repository.